-- Ensure you have completed the rest of the camera calibration procedure and set the origin (see ).
+- Ensure you have completed the rest of the camera calibration procedure and set the origin (see Set the volume origin).

-- Turn off the calibration object or remove it from the volume.
+- Turn off the wand or remove it from the volume.

-Place a minimum of four 14 mm Vicon markers across the floor of your capture volume.
+- Place a minimum of four Pulsar clusters across the volume floor.

-(If you are not using 14 mm markers or have changed the default 7 mm floor plane setting, see Adjust the Set Floor Plane settings.)
+(If you need to change the default 7 mm floor plane setting (the setting for Pulsars is normally 14 mm), see Adjust the Set Floor Plane settings.)

 - On the Camera Calibration tab, click Start Set Floor Plane.